 Ms. Abani has been President and Chief Executive Officer of AliveCor since 2019, and also serves on AliveCor's board of directors.
 From 2016 to 2019 she was General Manager of Alexa Voice Service at Amazon.
 Prior to joining Amazon, she held various leadership positions at Intel from 2008 to 2016.
 She has been a board member of Jacobs Engineering Group, Inc. since 2021.
+Ms. Bright holds a B.E. from VJTI Mumbai, an M.S. from Clarkson University, and an M.B.A. from Olin School of

+Business at Babson.
 Ms. Abani provides expertise in the areas of technology, customer experience, diversity, equity and inclusion, and operations management.